HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion-v-2-1/README.md

 # Stable Diffusion 2.1 for PyTorch

-This directory provides scripts to perform text-to-image inference on a stable diffusion 2.1 model and is tested and maintained by Habana.
+This directory provides scripts to perform text-to-image inference on a stable diffusion 2.1 model and is tested and maintained by Intel® Gaudi®.
+Before you get started, make sure to review the [Supported Configuration](#supported-configuration).

-For more information on training and inference of deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
+For more information on training and inference of deep learning models using Intel Gaudi AI accelerator, refer to [developer.habana.ai](https://developer.habana.ai/resources/).

 ## Table of Contents